Chart Color Schemes

 Munno Para is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Munno Para's dwelling structure, as per the latest Census, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 83.7% houses and 16.2% other dwellings.
-Home ownership in Munno Para was at 10.4%, with the rest being mortgaged (42.0%) or rented (47.6%).
+The dwelling structure in Munno Para, as per the latest Census, was 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 85.3% houses and 16.2% other dwellings.
+Home ownership in Munno Para stood at 10.4%, with mortgaged dwellings at 42.0% and rented ones at 47.6%.
 The median monthly mortgage repayment was $1,296, below Adelaide metro's average of $1,300.
-The median weekly rent was $265, matching Adelaide metro's figure but significantly lower than the national average of $375.
-Nationally, Munno Para's mortgage repayments were notably lower at $1,863.
+The median weekly rent in Munno Para was $265, matching Adelaide metro's figure but significantly lower than the national average of $375.
+Nationally, Munno Para's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing